 You will notice the sample RGB colors above range from 0-255 for each byte’s value.
 If I invented the RGB code, 1-256 would be used instead.
 I did not invent it and instead we must use 0-255.
 Sad.

 Counting starting at zero instead of one is a recurring pattern you will see in coding.
 This is one of the fundamental aspects that throws non-coders off when first learning more about coding.
 We have started counting from one not zero our entire lives.
 This is admittedly a difficult pill to swallow, but we must.
 Thankfully it will become second nature in time.
 Feel free to pursue clarity through zero-based numbering research however.
 For a quick and dirty answer, math nerds and computer optimization are to blame.

 Hexadecimal is another common color code.
 It represents the same color range as RGB, just differently.
 Instead of a range between 0-255 for each R, G, and B value, HEX uses 00-FF for each.
 The letters A-F replace the numbers 10-15 (A instead of 10 through F instead of 15).
+The reason for this is so less bits are needed.
 So for HEX, each color channel is represented by two characters (00-FF) instead of RGB's three (0-255).